erroronline1/caro/readme.md

 On registering a new user a default profile picture is generated.
 Custom set pictures can be restored to default.
 A generated order authorization pin can be used to approve orders.
 Adding trainings is granted to defined authorized users only, to make sure certificates are acknowledged.
 Skill levels (according to the [intended list](#customisation)) can be modified.

 The generated access token can be exported and, for example, used as a laminated card.
-If the recommended two-factor-pin is selected it will be part of the export and is to be cut off and disposed of prior to laminating.
+The two-factor-pin is part of the export and is to be cut off and disposed of prior to laminating.

 ![token example](http://toh.erroronline.one/caro/error%20on%20line%201_token.png)